 II.
 By Faith Enter His Rest

-Colossians 2:16-17, No one is to act as your judge in regard to …a Sabbath day – which is a mere shadow of what is to come; but the substance belongs to Christ.
+Can I give you a great verse?
+Really makes it clear.
+Colossians 2:16-17.
+“No one is to act as your judge in regard to a Sabbath day.
+Because it is a mere shadow of what is to come.
+The substance belongs to Christ.”

 A. Be diligent to enter that rest